How to cite a newspaper article in Bluebook

 Cite every reference in Bluebook — at once

 Upload your .docx and DEEPNOTIS re-formats every citation in Bluebook, automatically.
-Free up to 5 documents.
+Free to start — 3 documents a month, no card.

 Last updated: 5 May 2026